Rental Guides · Last updated 2 June 2026

 Sharing a Flat in La Linea 2026: House Share Prices, Finding Flatmates and How Spanish Contracts Work

 Sharing a flat in La Linea is the most affordable way to live close to Gibraltar without paying rock prices.
-It's common among young professionals, frontier workers and students who want to save money while staying within easy reach of the border.
+It is common among young professionals, frontier workers and students who want to save money while staying within easy reach of the border.
+Around 15,000 workers cross the Gibraltar border daily (as of 2026), and a significant number of them base themselves on the Spanish side.

 Quick Summary